 Commissions for negotiating non-life insurance are deferred using the 'pro rata temporis' method, while the period they refer to is determined by the respective amount of premium written according to the respective insurance policy.

-14. Cash and cash equivalents - for the purpose of Cash flow statement
+14. Cash and cash equivalents

 Cash and cash equivalents comprise cash at bank and in hand and short-term deposits with an original maturity of three months or less in the statement of financial position.

 15. Share capital